 The exhibits here are listed in no particular order, however, first on the list may be the most famous.

 The National Bonsai & Penjing Museum was established in 1976 and is located at The United States National Arboretum in Washington, D.C.
 (It is not in the downtown area.
 Be sure to get directions in advance.)

 Bonsai and non-bonsai visitors from all over the world consider this a ‘must see’ display.

-It is more than American, Chinese and Japanese bonsai exhibits, it is truly a museum.
+It is more than a bonsai garden of American, Chinese and Japanese bonsai, it is truly a museum.